Gearbox-protocol/dev-docs-old/docs/tutorials/gearbox-discovery/architecture.md

 ## Pool

-Pool allows liquidity to be accessed throughout the service via a common liquidity pool.
+Pool is responsible for liquidity operations for LPs.
+It also manages diesel (LP) tokens and provides funds to credit account

-Pool is connected with Credit Manager, which is responsible for all policies for a credit account.
+Pool is connected with Credit Manager, which is responsible for all policies for Credit Account.
 Pool corresponds to one underlying token and there could be more than one Credit Manager connected to one Pool.

-A Credit Manager can borrow money from Pool to provide to the Credit Account.
+Credit Manager can borrow money from Pool to provide to Credit Account.
 Credit Manager reroutes financial orders from Adapter to Credit Account.

 ![](../../../static/img/tutorial/Gearbox\_white\_high.001.png)